 Before beginning his legal career, he worked in sales in the heavy construction equipment industry, and in computer hardware and software.

 David has been recognized as a Michigan Super Lawyers Rising Star from 2013-2015 for his work in business bankruptcy and creditor debtor rights.
-His peers selected him for inclusion in the 2020 edition of the Best Lawyers in America in the area of bankruptcy and creditor debtor rights/insolvency and reorganization law.
+Since 2020, his peers have selected him for inclusion in the Best Lawyers in America in the area of bankruptcy and creditor debtor rights/insolvency and reorganization law.